Maximizing Success: A Guide to Understanding the Employee Life Cycle

 In the attraction stage, you are the only candidate for an open position before the company has an opening.
 It refers to your organization's image as a great place to work, both within and in the minds of key stakeholders outside of it.
 Therefore, your organization will be viewed positively by talented candidates, clients, customers, and prospective stakeholders.

-The following are a few tips for building a great employer brand and succeeding at employee attraction:
+The following are a few tips for building a great employer branding and succeeding at employee attraction:

 Raise Brand awareness.